Thai Visa Checklist Logo

 Requirements vary significantly by district office, it is best to call in advance to confirm what they require.

-The Yellow Book does not replace 90-day reporting or visa extensions.
+The Yellow Book does not replace 90-day reporting or TM.30.